-- 23.1.
-Applicants assessed as Overseas for fee purposes holding an unconditional offer who have been granted deferred entry will be required to make a pre-payment before their deferred entry will be confirmed.
-The pre-payment will be deducted from the total of the first-year tuition fee.
-Failure to submit the pre-payment will be taken as an indication that the applicant no longer wishes to take up the offer of a place to study at the University and the offer of a place will be declined by default. - 23.2.
+- 20.3.1.
+Applicants assessed as Overseas fee status holding an unconditional offer who have been granted deferred entry will be required to make a pre-payment before their deferred entry will be confirmed.
+The pre-payment will be deducted from the total of the first-year tuition fee. - 20.3.2.
+Failure to submit the pre-payment will be taken as an indication that the applicant no longer wishes to take up the offer of a place to study at the University and the offer of a place will be rescinded. - 20.3.3.
 Further information about the required pre-payment will be included in the applicant's offer letter.

-24. Deferring an undergraduate application to Medicine courses
+20.4.
+Deferring an undergraduate application to Medicine courses

-- 24.1.
+- 20.4.1.
 Applications for deferred entry to the School of Medicine are not considered unless express permission has been granted from the School of Medicine.
-Any questions regarding deferred entry to Medicine should be directed to medical.admissions@st-andrews.ac.uk - 24.2.
+Any questions regarding deferred entry to Medicine should be directed to medical.admissions@st-andrews.ac.uk - 20.4.2.
 It is important to note that there is no guarantee that a request to defer entry will be granted, and applicants may be required to withdraw their application and reapply in the cycle that is relevant for their year of entry.
 Granting of deferred entry may have implications for an applicant's offer of accommodation or any University scholarships awarded.
 Applicants should also be aware that tuition fees are updated annually, and so deferring an application is expected to increase the tuition and other attendance costs.
 Applicants should consult the policies on scholarships and accommodation for further information.

-25. Deferring a postgraduate taught course application
+20.5.
+Deferring a postgraduate taught application

-- 25.1.
+- 20.5.1.
 Applicants who wish to request deferred entry after receiving an offer should put their request in writing to pgt.application@st-andrews.ac.uk as early as possible.
 In such circumstances, it is the responsibility of the applicant to provide as much detail as possible to explain their request.
-All such requests will be considered on a case-by-case basis by the Director of Postgraduate Studies within the relevant academic School. - 25.2.
+All such requests will be considered on a case-by-case basis by the Director of Postgraduate Studies within the relevant academic School. - 20.5.2.
+An applicant may only request a deferred entry into the admissions cycle immediately following the admissions cycle initially applied for. - 20.5.3.
 It is important to note that there is no guarantee that a request to defer entry will be granted, and applicants may be required to withdraw their application and reapply in the admissions cycle that is relevant for their year of entry.
 Granting of deferred entry may have implications for an applicant's offer of accommodation or any University scholarships awarded.
 Applicants should also be aware that tuition fees are updated annually, and so deferring an application is expected to increase the tuition and other attendance costs.
 Applicants should consult the policies on scholarships and accommodation for further information.

-26. Accepting and securing a deferred offer - postgraduate taught courses
+20.6.
+Accepting and securing a deferred offer - postgraduate taught courses

-26.1.
-Applicants for postgraduate taught courses will be required to make a pre-payment to accept and secure a place to study.
-The offer letter an applicant receives will indicate if this is required.
+20.6.1.
 While the decision on whether or not to grant a request for deferred entry is taken by the relevant academic School, any such offer for deferred entry will only be confirmed if the applicant has made any pre-payments as required in the offer letter.